discrete-notes/discrete-notes.github.io/_posts/2020-05-21-network-decomposition-5.md

 We know a technique to separate some parts of the graph without freeing too many
 nodes: growing a ball like in the third post (that is, "ball carving").
-The idea is to consider the blue and red nodes in a non-symmetrical way: blue nodes are starting point for ball carving, and red nodes want to join such balls.
+The idea is to consider the blue and red nodes in a non-symmetrical way: blue nodes are starting points for ball carving, and red nodes want to join such balls.
 That is, every blue node starts as a one-node ball, and then, until this is not possible:

 * the (non-frozen) red nodes that have at least one blue neighbor propose to